milena-t/ReVis/README.md

 ## Installation

 Download the latest release and unzip it.
 You can just run the python script as described in quickstart below.
-You might have to install a few external dependencies manually (see `requirements.txt`) but they are all easy to install with `pip`.
+You might have to install a few external dependencies manually (see `requirements.txt`) but they are all commonly used libraries easy to install with `pip`.

 ### Dependencies

  *  On uppmax, load biopython/1.80-py3.10.8 to use argparse (base python doesn't include it).
- *  Libraries imported in this script and in parse_repeats.py and parse_gff.py:
+ *  Libraries imported by any script:
     - sys, re, os, subprocess, argparse
     - tqdm, random, time
     - dataclasses, enum, pandas, tempfile, SeqIO
     - matplotlib

-(they can all be installed through pip.
-Sorry if I forgot any, I'm sure the compiler will tell you)
+(Sorry if I forgot any, I'm sure the compiler will tell you if you miss something)

 # Run modes